vfx-rs/organization/guides/rust.md

 Panics
 ======

-Panics from Rust must never go across the C boundary (TODO: Why?).
+Panics from Rust must never go across the C boundary because it is undefined behaviour.
 If code can panic, then it should be wrapped.
 More information can be found at https://doc.rust-lang.org/nomicon/ffi.html#ffi-and-panics.

 ```rust
 fn do_thing() -> Result<(), Error> {